Embrace Fearlessly the Burning World

 “in this moment, is it still possible to face the gathering darkness and say to the physical Earth, and to all its creatures, including ourselves, fiercely and without embarrassment, I love you, and to embrace fearlessly the burning world?”
 Berry Lopez

-"Embrace Fearlessly the Burning World" is an evolving collection of images I captured during my many walks in my home state of Alaska.
+"Embrace Fearlessly the Burning World" is an evolving collection of images from my walks in Alaska.
 It also marks my first venture into plant-based development—a more sustainable approach to analog black-and-white photography.
-Foraging for local plants fosters a deeper understanding and connection to my surroundings, making the process as significant as the outcome; the two become indelibly linked.
-The results can be wildly unpredictable, which has taught me to transition from a mindset of control to one of allowing the landscape to express its distinct voice.
-Gradually, I have come to embrace the unexpected and welcome the lessons that the landscape reveals with each discovery.
+Foraging for local plants deepens my connection to my surroundings and makes the process as significant as the outcome.
+The results are wildly unpredictable.
+This has taught me to shift from a mindset of control to one of allowing the landscape to express its voice.
+Gradually, I have embraced the unexpected and welcomed the lessons revealed with each discovery.